 It was not worth thinking about.
 If my very first thought in this new year was one of a family member being harmed, will my life be ruined?
 I don’t have a time machine to go back and change it, will I just have to live with the guilt forever?

 In all honesty, I cannot remember what that midnight thought was.
 Either good thoughts won, or enough time has passed for me to be able to forget the intrusive thought that I feared would haunt me forever.

 Either way, OCD wins.

 I have a very clear memory of the times an intrusive thought has ruined something, so I do believe I was able to push bad thoughts away after midnight in 2000.
 It sticks with me.

-It got to the point when I wasn’t just worried about a bad thought on New Years Eve, but if I was awake on any day up til midnight, I would have to have a good thought after midnight.
+It got to the point where I wasn’t just worried about a bad thought on New Years Eve, but if I was awake on any day up til midnight, I would have to have a good thought after midnight.

 If I was asleep, it would have to be the first thought when I wake up.

-As you can see, the pressure to think good things only builds and with that, only leads to more intrusive thoughts.
+The pressure to think good things only builds and with that, only leads to more intrusive thoughts.